smussenden/spring20-data-journalism/README.md

   * Updated syllabus.
   * Guide to changes to syllabus, key assignments, and other course features.
 * Sean goes over what's due this week.
 * Sean introduces data analysis project.
+    * You can use opioid data, COVID data or data from stories you've analyzed or something else.
 * (Optional) Using R Studio Cloud, if your personal machine can't handle R Studio for desktop.
   * RStudioCloud link
   * Using R Studio Cloud